lizhanmit/learning-notes/kafka-note/kafka-note.md

 - Other slave partitions: handle reading data from the topic.
   - Will be written after lead partition.
 - Different topics can have different configurations of the amount of partitions.
+- If all the consumers subscribing to a topic belong to the same consumer group, each message is delivered to only one consumer.

 ### Broker

+A single broker can handle several hundred megabytes of reads and writes per second from thousands of applications.

 ![brokers-and-topic-partitions.png](img/brokers-and-topic-partitions.png)